100 Years of McIntire School of Commerce

 After approval was secured from the School's faculty and the University's administration for an M.S. in Accounting Program, the State Council of Higher Education for Virginia approved the graduate program, proposed by a committee assembled by Dean Kaulback and chaired by future Dean Bill Shenkir, in 1971.
 Five students entered the program, with Shenkir as the first Director, in the fall of 1972, after a national marketing initiative.
 The first M.S. in Accounting degree was awarded in 1974.

 After a 20-year run in Rouss Hall, McIntire returned to Monroe Hall in 1975.
 During this same period, however, McIntire also experienced phenomenal growth.
 Before McIntire's return to Monroe Hall, approximately 320 students used the building.
 McIntire brought with it 620 students.
 In addition, classes and faculty offices were once again spread around Grounds.
 In 1978, Dean Shenkir submitted plans for a facilities expansion to the University's central administration.
-Thus, was the inception of the Balfour Addition to Monroe Hall.
+Thus was the inception of the Balfour Addition to Monroe Hall.

 Pictured: Monroe Hall before the Balfour Addition

-The Advertising and Marketing Association at UVA provides students with the opportunity to learn about the advertising and marketing industries, as well as career paths in various areas of marketing, through speakers, panels, and other events throughout the year.
+Today, the Advertising and Marketing Association at UVA provides students with the opportunity to learn about the advertising and marketing industries, as well as career paths in various areas of marketing, through speakers, panels, and other events throughout the year.
 AMA exposes its members to top careers in consumer market research, social media management, entertainment marketing, account management, creative art design, brand management, strategic planning, sports marketing, public relations, media buying, copywriting, consulting, and other major advertising and marketing careers.
 All students interested are welcome to join.

 William G. Shenkir was appointed the second Dean of the McIntire School in 1977.
 During his term, McIntire was recognized nationally as a leader among business schools, expanded its faculty and physical resources, established an IT platform, and greatly broadened its financial base.